 The town is committed to engaging with residents and other stakeholders throughout the process.

-On May 2, Staff was given the green light by Council to seek public feedback on three preliminary land use options for the site.
+On May 2, Staff was given the green light by Council to seek public feedback on three sample land use options for the site.
+Staff will report back to Council on the results of the community consultation process at the June 27 Special Meeting of Council.

 April 3, 2017 – the Former Hospital Deconstruction Strategy is approved by Council.